pmurati/MDSCorrelationAnalysis/README.md

 $`\qquad`$ $`\qquad`$ **Nmax** *(int,optional)* - the maximum number of epochs, default is set to 2500
 $`\qquad`$ $`\qquad`$ **lam** *(float,optional)* - the learning rate, default is set to 0.01

+All parameters are saved directly as variables of the instance to be used in the cartesianMDS method.

+>>>
+**NOTE** The option to set a different metric then `linear` is outdated.
+The option `spherical` was implemented to compute distances as the arc along a sperical surface.
+However, this restriction is not fulfilled by the resulting data, since the points are distributed roughly on an ellipsoid instead.
+>>>

 #### mean_distance()